 Skiarena Krkonoše is a group effort of the resorts of Pec pod Sněžkou (www.skipec.com), Černá hora–Janské Lázně, and the Velká and Malá Úpa.
 Here you’ll find 31 ski lifts and 28 kilometres of downhill slopes.
 The Černá Hora ski resort (www.skiresort.cz) in Janské Lázně has some of the longest downhill slopes in the Czech Republic.

 Ski centre operators have been paying more attention to skiing for children, and parks for children’s courses equipped with “magic carpet” lifts, children’s ski carousels and teaching aids have become part and parcel of skiing in the Czech mountains, as well as family ski passes at a reduced price.

-After your skiing day is over your body will deserve a well-earned rest in one of the nearby spas.
+After your skiing day is over, your body will deserve a well-earned rest in one of the nearby spas.
 You can arrive at a number of them directly from the ski slope.
-A typical example is the Mariánské Lázně (www.marianskelazne.cz) offering a number of cross-country ski routes and a ski resort.
+A typical example is the Mariánské Lázně (www.marianskelazne.cz) offering several cross-country ski routes and a ski resort.
 Another is in Janské Lázně, the only spa in the Czech part of the Giant Mountains (www.janske-lazne.cz), or in Lázně Jáchymov (www.laznejachymov.cz) in the Krušné Mountains.
-Indulge in relaxation, wellness activities and many other services in “Centrum Babylon” (www.centrumbabylon.cz) in the town of Liberec!
+Indulge in relaxation, wellness activities and many other services in “Centrum Babylon” (www.centrumbabylon.cz) in Liberec!